app()

 // page's page('/path', def) declaration stays the source of truth.

-import { app, discoverPages } from '@place/component'
+import { app, discoverPages } from '@place-ts/component/server'

 pages: await discoverPages('./src/pages'),